The Patron Saint of Liars (novel): Son

 Now married and adjusting to life as a new father, Son thinks a lot about his life prior to Rose and Sissy.
 He reflects on his time as a teenager, starting with his roller coaster romance with a girl named Cecelia, enlisting in the army, and having to leave abruptly.
 Throughout his story, he reflects on memories of Sissy growing up, developing her personality and the transformation of her relationship with both himself and Rose.

 Sissy

-Now fifteen years old, Sissy is adapted to the lack of emotional connection with her mother, Rose.
-Although she has grown up without a strong bond with Rose, she doesn't keep herself from trying to have a relationship with her mother, as she asks Rose to teach her how to drive.
+Now fifteen years old, Sissy has adapted to the lack of emotional connection with her mother, Rose.
+Although she has grown up without a strong bond with Rose, she doesn't stop herself from trying to have a relationship with her mother, as she asks Rose to teach her how to drive.
 Once she knows the key to her mother's heart, nothing will keep Sissy from rekindling the friendship and love she had for her mother.